jfalxa/exo/README.md

 Set of javascript exercises inspired by https://github.com/rust-lang/rustlings.

-For each exercise, you are given one JS script that contains an error (either at compile time or run time), your goal is to fix them all.
+For each exercise, you are given one JS script that contains errors (either at compile time or run time), your goal is to fix them all.

+## Setup

-You need to have `node` and `npm` installed.
+- You need to have `node` and `npm` installed.
+- Clone this repository: `git clone git@github.com:jfalxa/exos`
-Clone this repository and run `npm install` inside to get the needed dependencies.
+- Run `npm install` inside to get the needed dependencies
+- Run `npm start` to start the program
+- Open your browser at http://localhost:1234
+- Show the dev tools on that page
-Then, open the cloned repo in your favorite text editor and finally run one of the following commands:
+- Open the cloned repo in your favorite text editor
+- Start fixing the files inside the `exercises` directory !

+N.B: If your code compiles without errors, **it does not mean that it's working**: make sure you also do not have any errors shown in your dev tools' console before moving onto the next exercise.

+If you're having any trouble, type `hint` in your dev tools' console so show some tips.
+Also, every exercise section contains a `README.md` file that points you to relevant sections of the Mozilla Developper Network documentation, reading them is recommended.

+## Commands

-## Watch mode
+### Watch mode

 Run `npm start` to start watching for changes in your exercises.
-Edit them in your text editor and once you feel you're done with one of them, remove the `// I AM NOT DONE` line from it to move onto the next task.
+Edit them in your text editor and once you feel you're done, remove the `// I AM NOT DONE` line from the file to move onto the next task.

-## Filtered mode
+### Filtered mode

-Run `npm start [string]` to only watch for the exercises which title match the passed string.
+Run `npm start [string]` to only watch the exercises which title match the passed string.

-## Hints
+### Hints

 Run `npm start hint [exercise]` to display hints for the given exercise.